- About Us

 - Youth Education

 There are three ways to purchase your plants.

 1. Year round for planting/restoration projects with a quantity of 500 or more plants.
 Plants become available in January.
 For more information on purchasing plants for projects, please contact Al Craney at the District.

-2. At our annual plant sale events that happen in March and April.
-No minimum purchase of plants is required.
+3. At our annual open sale event that happens in April.
+No minimum purchase of plants is required during the open sale.

 Our native plants come from the Plant Materials Center (PMC) that is owned by the Washington Association of Conservation Districts (WACD) and provides high quality conservation grade plants, shrubs, and services that benefit natural resources.
 Their 60-acre bare-root nursery located in Bow, where the Skagit Conservation District’s plant sale is held every year, produces over 70 species of quality conservation seedlings and cuttings.
 The Plant Materials Center provides plants to all the Conservation Districts around the state of Washington.

 How the Conservation District works with the Plant Materials Center:

 Every year, the Conservation District purchases a large order of plants from the PMC to sell at our annual plant sale.
 The decision of what to supply, and how much, is based both on sales from the previous year, and what is available to us depending on the cultivating success of certain species that year.
 Sometimes these plants are species that are grown on-site and some are brokered stock, which means that they are contracted out and grown elsewhere.
 The plants are kept in the cold storage at the PMC until the day of the plant sale.
 Because we don’t always know what our supply will be (especially if a certain species failed or ended up being too small to sell), we cannot guarantee that the species listed in the newsletter will be exactly what is available the day of the sale.